 Update - Version 1.1 is now available!
 It includes the following updates:

-- Compiled in “Release” mode rather than “Debug” mode, eliminating many nuisance information messages not meant for users
+- Compiled in “Release” mode rather than “Debug” mode, eliminating many nuisance information messages not meant for users.

-- Improved French translation of the screens and field options
+- Improved French translation of the screens and field options.

-- Fixed unit conversion issues that were causing incorrect input schedule
+- Fixed unit conversion issues that were causing incorrect input schedule.

 - Addressed the following bugs:

-- temperature input schedules conversion
+- temperature input schedules metric conversion fixed.

 What is CAN-QUEST?

 CAN-QUEST is a Canadian adaptation of eQUEST, the popular U.S. building energy simulation software.
 It builds upon eQUEST 3.62x and includes complete Canadian weather data, support for metric and imperial units, and English and French language interfaces.